ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

     # This redirects to a failure page
     default_backend be_no-match

-# Redirect to frontend based on internal or external connections
+# Redirect to frontend based on origin
 backend be_ext
     mode tcp
     server localhost 127.0.0.1:7000 check